Elbow (band): History

-1997–2001: Formation and first EPs
+1990-2001: Formation and first EPs

-Potter asked Garvey to sing in a band he was in with drummer Richard Jupp and bassist Pete Turner.
+After meeting each other in 1990 at the former Stand College in Whitefield near Bury, Greater Manchester, guitarist Mark Potter asked Guy Garvey to sing in a band he was in with drummer Richard Jupp and bassist Pete Turner.
 Together, the four formed the band Mr. Soft, named after the song by Cockney Rebel (the name was later shortened to Soft).
 Potter's brother Craig then joined the band on keyboards.
 That year the band played their first gig together at the Corner Pin pub in Ramsbottom.

 They changed their name a second time to Elbow in 1997, inspired by a line in the BBC TV drama The Singing Detective in which the character Philip Marlow describes the word 'elbow' as the loveliest word in the English language.
 After winning a local Battle of the Bands, the band signed with Island Records and recorded their first album with producer Steve Osborne at Real World Studios.
 However, Island sold out to major label Universal.
 The band was dropped in a mass cull and the album was not released.

 Elbow continued to record with independent label Ugly Man Records and released The Noisebox EP, The Newborn EP, and The Any Day Now EP.
 These releases garnered extensive airplay on BBC Radio 1.